theimowski/master-thesis/docs/section-paradigms.md

 Listing {{csparadigmimperative}} demonstrates how flow of a strictly imperative program usually looks like.
 Language used in listing {{csparadigmimperative}} is C#.
-As C# was born as an object-oriented programming language it allows to write in such manner, and the below code can feel idiomatic for C#.
+C# was born with object-oriented paradigm in mind, that is why it allows to write in imperative style, and the below code can feel idiomatic for C#.
 The code reads a log file and extracts 10 first error entries from the file (lines that start with \[ERROR\] prefix).
 Original idea comes from a tweet {{{imperativevsfunctional}}} where Java language was used.
 Here, the program was adjusted to C# syntax.